Our Story

 Who are we?

-For over a century, Merritt’s Chapel has been a place where faith, community, and tradition come together.
-Rooted in a rich history yet always looking forward, we strive to be a church where people of all backgrounds and experiences can grow in their relationship with Christ.
+For over a century, Merritt’s Chapel has been a church where faith, community, and tradition come together.
+Rooted in a rich Methodist history yet always looking forward, we strive to be a church where people of all backgrounds and experiences can grow in their relationship with Christ.
 Every part of our church reflects a commitment to worship, service, and fellowship.
-Whether you are new to our community or your family has been here for generations, we invite you to learn more about church and the story that continues to shape us.
+Whether you are new to our community or your family has been here for generations, we invite you to learn more about our church and the story that continues to shape us.

 Our Mission Statement